Students not only learn Catholic values, they live them.

 - A superior fine arts program with an extensive four-year curriculum in visual and performing arts.

-- Nine Advanced Placement courses offered for potential college credit: AP Biology, AP Calculus, AP Chemistry, AP English Literature, AP French, AP Spanish, AP US Government & Politics, AP US History and AP Psychology.
+- 16 Advanced Placement courses offered for potential college credit: AP Biology, AP Calculus, AP Chemistry, AP Computer Science Principles, AP English Literature, AP French III and IV, AP Research, AP Seminar, AP Spanish III and IV, AP Studio Art – 2D, AP Studio Art – Drawing, AP US Government & Politics, AP US History and AP Psychology.

 - Numerous electives to satisfy the interests and talents of students.